bambora/dev.bambora.com/source/docs/guides/merchant_quickstart/setup.md

 # Merchant Quickstart

 Welcome to our setup and configuration guide.
-Use this space to learn how to create and configure your account, and how to test our Payment APIs.
+Here you will learn how to  create, configure, and test your merchant account with our Payment APIs.

-This guide will show you how to create and configure a test account.

 ## 1. Create a test account